 Result: Results of the study showed statistically significant improvement (p<0.001) in PEFR and Thoracic Excursion measurement from 1st to 7th day following the intervention.
 Conclusion: The significant improvement in PEFR and Thoracic excursion measurements observed in the subjects showed that TENS and Incentive spirometer is effective in physical therapy intervention to reduce incisional pain and improve lung volumes due to increased neurological arousal and a greater stimulus to deeper breath.
 Pages: 455-459 | 777 Views 19 DownloadsDownload Full Article:

 How to cite this article:

-Sudhakara PM and Rachana Shetty BV.
+Sudhakara PM, Rachana Shetty BV.
 The effect of tens and incentive spirometer on lung function in subjects following upper abdominal surgery.
-International Journal of Physical Education, Sports and Health.
-2016; 3(6): 455-459.
+Int J Phys Educ Sports Health 2016;3(6):455-459.